 Whey is derived from milk, and is a by-product of cheese production.
 It is digested quickly by the body and provides a balanced source of all nine essential amino acids, including the branched-chain amino acids leucine, isoleucine, and valine.

 The rate of a protein’s digestion is important for muscle protein balance.
 Because whey is digested quickly, it causes a rapid increase in blood amino acids and protein synthesis.
 However, it is short-lived, which can open the room for protein breakdown.
-Casein, on the other hand, causes a slow but prolonged increase in blood amino acids, which can promote a better reduction in protein breakdown.
+Casein, on the other hand, causes a slow but prolonged increase in blood amino acids, which can be better at preventing muscle protein breakdown.

 Creatine, the performance enhancer